douhthood/vector_sample_code/Getting Started/Vector Indexes.md

 Oracle AI Vector Search makes it simple to define the accuracy vs performance tradeoff via the [WITH TARGET ACCURACY](With%20Target%20Accuracy.md) clause in the vector index and/or the vector distance SQL query.

+You must allocate sufficent memory for the VECTOR_MEMORY_SIZE parameter to be able to use the HNSW vector indexes.

-Oracle AI Vector Search support two types of vector indexes:
+Oracle AI Vector Search supports two types of vector indexes:
 - [HNSW](HNSW%20Indexes.md)
 - [IVFFlat](IVFFlat%20Indexes)